ray-project/ray/doc/source/walkthrough.rst

       obj_ref = ray.put(1)
       assert ray.get(obj_ref) == 1

-      # Get the values of multiple object refs in parralel.
+      # Get the values of multiple object refs in parallel.
       assert ray.get([ray.put(i) for i in range(3)]) == [1, 2, 3]

       # You can also set a timeout to return early from a ``get`` that's blocking for too long.